-- (a) increasing the maximum aggregate number of shares that may be issued under the option plan; - (b any change in the class of employees eligible to receive options under the option plan; - (c) any change in the shares reserved for issuance under the option plan; and - (d) substitution of another entity in place of the Company as the issuer of shares under the option plan.
+(a) increasing the maximum aggregate number of shares that may be issued under the option plan;

+(b) any change in the class of employees eligible to receive options under the option plan;

+(c) any change in the shares reserved for issuance under the option plan; and

+(d) substitution of another entity in place of the Company as the issuer of shares under the option plan.

 Options will lapse if they are not exercised before the expiration date or if the option holder leaves the employment of the Group.
-The board reserves discretion to waiver the latter provisions.